 Daily communication with a virtual assistant in the Philippines may seem far-reaching enough, but it does not stop there.

 His patent application was prepared in Pakistan.
 The drawings for the invention were created in Saudi Arabia and the logo was designed in Germany.

 Some work on the website was done in Bangladesh, Kellerman said.
 “It’s so cool to be able to do all of this.”

 It’s a long way from the days of despair and wondering what he would do for the rest of his life.

 “It is almost like an epiphany,” he said.
 “Although my body is failing me, my mind is not.”

 The invention has brought Kellerman a new sense of hope.
 It puts a smile on his face when he sees the number of orders on the website.

-He also gets a morale boost from the people who send messages about how much they enjoy it and how they tell their friends about it.
+He also gets a morale boost from the people who send messages about how much they enjoy it and how they are telling all their friends about it.

-“I love it because it connects me with the world and says I’m doing something productive – not only with the world,” Kellerman said.
-“It’s not only with the business associates all over the world, but also with customers worldwide.
+“I love it because it connects me with people and says I’m doing something productive, Kellerman said, “It’s not only with the business associates all over the world, but also with customers nationwide.